 Train Times from Phetchaburi to Chumphon

-When the full schedule is operating there are 10 direct train services from Phetchaburi to Chumphon.
+There are currently 9 train services a day from Phetchaburi to Chumphon.

 - The fastest train service from Phetchaburi to Chumphon is Train #43 departing from Phetchaburi at 11:01 and scheduled to arrive in Chumphon 5 hours 25 minutes later.

 - The slowest service is Train #167 departing at 22:17 scheduled to complete the journey between Phetchaburi and Chumphon in 6 hours 28 minutes.

 Use the Search Box below to buy your train tickets from Phetchaburi to Chumphon.